 The event was a success for both the artists and the credit union.
 Having the platform to show off their work, some artists went home that night with additional offers.

 For the credit union, this reception was a chance to further work on its relationship with Winthrop.
 Family Trust is in the beginning stages of setting up a student-run branch in the student center and has since partnered with both a business and graphic design class that have helped the credit union run market and website usability studies.

-These partnerships have allowed the credit union to tap into a deep pool of what may otherwise be under the radar talent and provide opportunities for real world experience.
+These partnerships have allowed the credit union to tap into a deep pool of what might otherwise be under-the-radar talent and provide opportunities for real-world experience.

 Word of the artwork spread beyond Winthrop as well.
 In early July, the Arts Council of York County presents its Business and the Arts Award to the credit union for the commissioned artwork, and local high school teachers have taken their own students on tours of the headquarters to show them the artwork and learn a little more about Family Trust.

 “It helps us tell our story in a different way,” Pettibon says.